 Pam Didner: You don’t want to do the, uh, the SEO for the sake of SEO.
 Exactly.
 That really,

 Iva Ignjatovic: If you can fit something good and make it work right for you, do you come, you can never, ever forget about the audience and how they search for the content that they’re looking at.

 Pam Didner: Yeah.
 So that’s another thing that Iva brought a very good point.
 I talk about the title, format, and images, which is your logo.
 That’s very important.
 And the frequency.
 And what Iva was talking about.
 Is in addition to all those elements being said and where you’re going to syndicate the content.
 For example, I sent a gate and syndicated it to many listening platforms.
 We also upload the videos on YouTube.
 Still, the podcast’s description is very important once you syndicate it.
 In addition to the title.
 Right?
 So the title and the description, you need to write in an SEO-friendly way, but at the same time, make sure that you take your audience into account.

 You also write it from the perspective that your audience can resonate.
 And of course, SEO, the keyword search plays a huge factor, but make sure that you write it, you somehow balance with that.
 It’s not just writing for the sake of the keywords and search.
 Excellent.
 Love it.
 Love it.
 Another thing I kind of wanted to talk about, and this is back to you, Gretchen.
-I know that we did not work together initially.

 I went through three editors.
 I found Gretchen, and Gretchen was in the public radio, uh, actually for 20 some years.
 Gretchen, can you talk to us about your editing process?
 What are the couple things that you usually look for that you decide what to keep and what to cut?